 Biography_ Jonas Rutgeerts is a dramaturge and performance theorist.
 Rutgeerts holds degrees in dramaturgy and philosophy (PhD, Institute of Philosophy, KU leuven).
 His research is situated at the junction between dance studies, philosophy and cultural studies and his main interests involve the shaping of temporalities through performance, the construction of social choreography and the development of choreography as research.
 As a dramaturge and artistic researcher Rutgeerts collaborates, among others, with Ivana Müller, David Weber-Krebs, Arkadi Zaides, Cécile Bally and Clément Layes.
 He is the author of the book “Re-act: Over re-enactment in de hedendaagse dans’ (Agent, 2015).

-In her PhD, Cecilie Ullerup Schmidt examined temporality, measurement and self-accountancy in the work of young performance artists educated within the Bologna Process.
-Her main concerns are contemporary forms of collective organisation and infrastructural performance as response to neoliberal demands and austerity politics.
+In her PhD, Cecilie Ullerup Schmidt is strongly informed by the years 2011-2016, where she taught in the BA Dance, Context, Choreography at HZT.
+The thesis examines temporality, measurement and self-accountancy in the work of young performance artists educated within the Bologna Process.
+Main concerns are contemporary forms of collective organisation and infrastructural performance as response to neoliberal demands and austerity politics.
 Published in 2019 as:

 Everybody Counts: The Aesthetics of Production in Higher Artistic Education and Performance Art Collectives.